 - Kinsta is nailing it.
 It is one of the best WordPress hosting companies out there offering great features, support and performance.
 But it is also, ahem, expensive!

 - If you want better performance for a lower price, albeit slightly fewer features, consider Rocket.net!

 - If you don’t bother support quality, Cloudways is a cheap and good alternative.

 Do you want to try Kinsta for free?
-They know have My Kinsta demo, where you can try them: sign-up for My Kinsta demo here.
+Kinsta offers a 30 money back guarantee!
+Sign-up for My Kinsta here.